crosswire/xiphos/README.md

 process, so go read the INSTALL file.

-If you are looking for things to do, the best place to find out is to jump into the #xiphos channel of irc.freenode.net
+If you are looking for things to do, the best place to find out is to jump into the #xiphos channel of irc.libera.chat

 If you make changes to C or C++ files, please make sure they are cleaned up to follow our style of coding.
 The best way to make sure of it is to run this: